 The Executive Director shall be responsible for the planning and execution of the Annual Meeting.

-.

 The Executive Director may, with the approval and/or confirmation of the Board of Directors, employ and discharge all agents, employees, and clerks of the Society other than duly elected officers and directors.

 The Executive Director shall serve at the pleasure of the Board of Directors.